 Opening hours: Saturday 1000-1700

-Other days: Sunday 1100-1600, Friday 1200-1430
+Other days: Sunday 1100-1600

 Official site: http://www.maltby.st/

-Last updated: 30/12/2019
+Last updated: 21/01/2024

 Here's the biggest advantage of starting at the other end of the Mile: most of the bars aren't open till at least 11am, so you may as well kick off with a decent breakfast.
-Maltby Street Market has multiple food options available, but for us The Cheese Truck is our personal favourite.
-They make enormous grilled cheese sandwiches, with four or so different variants on offer each week.
-They're absolutely perfect as pre-beer dining, and they're easily eaten on the move, which is good as you've got a lot of moving in your immediate future.
+Maltby Street Market has multiple food options available along its length.
+Back in the day, The Cheese Truck was our personal favourite, selling enormous grilled cheese sandwiches that were absolutely perfect as pre-beer dining.
+By its nature, though, a market can be a rather fluid thing, and its stalls will move around and change from time to time.
+These days, The Cheese Truck has moved on, with its owners' latest project being a Cheese Barge moored on the Regent's Canal.
+(If you're still looking for a cheese toastie, the Moon Cheese stall is your best bet now.)

 Now walk 170m to Southwark Brewing --->